-This year we have two appointed trust persons, Tim and Levi.
+This year we have two appointed trust persons, Irmak and Heleen.
 They are the specific people in the VSPA to contact when you have personal troubles and you don’t know who to contact.
 Tim or Levi will then help you out, either directly or with finding the right person.

 You can contact us via Instagram and Facebook by sending us a private message, or you can send an email to firstname.lastname@example.org.
-In non-corona times you can ofcourse also always stop by at the VSPA room (GS.25)
+In addition, you can always stop by at the VSPA room (GS.25).

 You can always contact your teachers, the people giving the lectures, for questions that are related to the study material.

 Their contact information is course (and teacher) specific, but you can always find them on canvas or by googling: ‘their name, UvA’.

 Your tutorial teacher is there to help you with your study material and studying in general, but they’re also your mentor!
 You can always contact them with your personal and study-related troubles, don’t be afraid to ask them for help.